Qatar–United Kingdom relations: Diplomatic representation

 Qatar has had an embassy in London since 1970, based in Mayfair.
 The current Qatari ambassador to the UK is Fahad Mohammed Al-Attiyah.

+On November 6, 2024, King Charles III of the United Kingdom received the credentials of Sheikh Abdullah bin Mohammed bin Saud Al-Thani as the Ambassador Extraordinary and Plenipotentiary of Qatar to the United Kingdom.
+The ambassador conveyed the greetings and well-wishes of the Amir of Qatar, Sheikh Tamim bin Hamad Al-Thani.
+In return, King Charles III extended his greetings and best wishes to the Amir and expressed hopes for continued progress and prosperity for Qatar.

 Diplomatic visits

 UK Prime Minister David Cameron visited Qatar in 2011, and the then Emir of Qatar made a 3-day state visit in October 2010.

 The current Emir of Qatar made a state visit to the UK in October 2014.

 In March 2013, Prince Charles and his wife the Duchess of Cornwall, arrived in Qatar for a state visit.

 On 20 September 2019, British Prime Minister Boris Johnson hosted Sheikh Tamim bin Hamad Al Thani at the Downing Street.
 Johnson pressed over the fact that the UK’s relation with Qatar is going from “strength to strength”.

+On 24 May 2022, Sheikh Tamim met with Prime Minister Boris Johnson to celebrate the 50th anniversary of the UK-Qatar bilateral relations in London.

+In early May 2023, Sheikh Tamim was invited to the coronation of King Charles III.
+During the visit, Sheikh Tamim met with Prime Minister Rishi Sunak, discussing the Russian invasion of Ukraine, the 2022 FIFA World Cup, and furthering the strategic relations between the countries.

 Diplomatic cooperation

 Military

 During Operation Herrick in Afghanistan and Operation Telic in Iraq, the Royal Air Force stationed forces at Al Udeid Air Base in Qatar.
 After these forces withdrew, the airbase became home to No. 83 Expeditionary Air Group, the RAF's headquarters for military operations in the Middle East.
 Since 2014, the airbase has supported Operation Shader, the UK's intervention against ISIS in Iraq and Syria.
 It has also hosted RAF Boeing RC-135 reconnaissance aircraft in support of this operation.

 The UK and Qatar signed a Defence Cooperation Agreement in November 2014.

 In February 2014, the Royal Navy warship HMS Monmouth hosted NATO delegates in the port of Doha in Qatar.

 Qatari cadets attend the Royal Military Academy Sandhurst each year, and the current Emir of Qatar, Sheikh Tamim bin Hamad Al Thani, is a Sandhurst graduate.

 British military also provide officer training to Qatari forces in Qatar.

-In 2018, the two countries' air forces formed a joint squadron of Eurofighter Typhoons, named No. 12 Squadron RAF, based at RAF Coningsby in England.
-It was the UK's first joint squadron since World War II.
-It became operational in December 2020 and was followed by a second joint squadron consisting of BAE Systems Hawk advanced training jets, in addition to RAF aerial refueling support.